Here are 20 great ways to reduce the cost of 3D printing. Avoid unnecessary costs and become a frugally-minded maker with the following tips.

 There are a number of benefits that 3D printing technology offers over traditional manufacturing techniques.
 But the perks that truly gets frugally minded makers and manufacturers salivating is the ability to reduce time and the cost of 3D printing.

-Still, the overall cost of 3D printing can sometimes exceed what were able to invest.
+Still, the overall cost of 3D printing can sometimes exceed what you are able to invest.
 From material costs to the actual print itself, some aspects will run up your bill if not dealt with correctly.
-Whether you’re using a desktop printer or professional 3D printing service, there are many ways to cut the cost of 3D printing.
+Whether you’re using a desktop printer or, there are many ways to cut the cost of 3D printing.

 Every step of the process, from design to post-processing, has some form of price tag attached to it.
 But there are also many ways to ensure that you’re getting the most bang for your buck when using 3D printing technology.
 To help you save money while you let your imagination extrude away, we’ve gathered some helpful tips on how to save on the cost of 3D printing.